farinap5/Dosky-Writeup/README.md

 <p>This form allows only email to be inserted, which makes it difficult to explore, however we can bypass using a reverse proxy like <b>Burp Suite</b>.</p>

-<p>This way I was able to do some tests and finally find out that the application is vulnerable to <b>sql injection</b>, so even without knowing the password we can use that email that you had found on the Bug Bounty page to bypass the authentication.</p>
+<p>This way I was able to do some tests and finally find out that the application is vulnerable to <b>sql injection</b>, so even without knowing the password we can use the email that we had found on the Bug Bounty page to bypass the authentication.</p>

 ### SQL Injection Time
 <p>With the Burp Suite connected and intercepting all the traffic we should try to log in to the form with the following credentials:</p>